Why Do Dogs Hate the Mailman?

-Of course, secluding him in a room while the mail man arrives does nothing to fix the behavior but at least it prevents your dog from rehearsing it.
+- Go Gradual and Create Positive Associations: Of course, secluding him in a room while the mailman arrives does nothing to fix the behavior but at least it prevents your dog from rehearsing it.
 This is a big start.
-Your next step is to then classically counter-condition him to associate anything about mail men with good things.
-To accomplish this you will need to read these 5 hubs:
+Your next step is to then classically counter-condition him to associate anything about mailmen with good things.
+To accomplish this you will need to read these 5 articles:

 In short, you’ll first have to first find a distance where your dog doesn't react to the mailman’s truck noises (under threshold), secondly, you’ll start by gradually and systematically working on the issue through exposure (desensitization) and third you’ll have to change your dog’s emotions about the mailman through classical counter-conditioning through a program such as COR or open bar/closed bar.
 Then once those positive associations are made, you can shift into operant counter-conditioning by training your dog an alternate, default behavior (differential reinforcement of alternate behaviors) A sit or automatic watch works fine in this scenario.
 Basically, with time, your dog may learn to sit or watch you (as in COR) instead of barking and aggressing.

-*Note: some dogs that appear to act out of territoriality are actually frustrated greeters.
+Some dogs that appear to act out of territoriality are actually frustrated greeters.
 These are dogs who lack self-control and will bark because they are frustrated by the fence.
-If there was no fence, these dogs would run straight towards the mail man and just greet him as a long lost friend.
+If there was no fence, these dogs would run straight towards the mailman and just greet him as a long lost friend.
 If your dog is a frustrated greeter, work on establishing self-control through the Premack principle.
-In other words, ask your dog to sit or another command before he goes towards the mail man and once he sits, the mail man can toss a stuffed Kong or a bone you have left in the mail box for the mail man to deliver.
+In other words, ask your dog to sit or another command before he goes towards the mailman and once he sits, the mailman can toss a stuffed Kong or a bone you have left in the mailbox for the mailman to deliver.

-Disclaimer: please make safety your top priority.
+Please make safety your top priority.
 Behavior modification comes with some risks.
 This article is not to be used as a substitute for professional behavioral advice.
 If your dog is aggressive in any way, please consult with a veterinary behaviorist, a certified applied animal behaviorist or a force-free trainer well-versed in dog behavior modification.
-By reading this article you accept this disclaimer and agree not to hold the author of this article liable for any accidents or wrongdoing.
+By reading this article you accept this disclaimer and agree not to hold the author of this article liable.

 - Dog Behavior: How to Stop a Dog From Barking at Men ...